 Each student is required to pay a student service fee.
-For the 2016-2017 academic year, this fee is \$970 for full-time students and \$164 per year for part-time students.
+For the 2018-2019 academic year, this fee is \$990 for full-time students and \$84 per semester for part-time students.

 Part-time students are billed at the part-time instruction rate.
-The current part-time rate is available through the Graduate School or Student Accounts Office.
+The current part-time rate is \$810 per credit hour.
 It should be noted that students in residence who have completed all credit-hour requirements, but who are engaged in thesis research, will be considered full-time students and billed accordingly.